-The Breitkopf and Härtel score for Mozart's second piano concerto

-Wolfgang Amadeus Mozart, Score: Concerto in B-flat Major for Piano, K. 238.
+The Breitkopf and Härtel score for Mozart's String Quintet in C Wolfgang Amadeus Mozart, Score: String Quintet in C Major, K. 515.
 W. A. Mozarts sämtliche Werke.
 Kritisch durchgesehene Gesamtausgabe.
 Ser.I-XXIV and Revisionsbericht in 8 parts.
 Leipzig: Breitkopf und Härtel, 1876-1905.
 From his earliest years as a child prodigy to his death at the age of 35, Wolfgang Amadeus Mozart (1756-91) was a legendary figure.
 One of the most striking examples of artistic genius in human history, Mozart's extraordinary musical gifts, expertly cultivated by his musician father, achieved an unparalleled fullness of expression in works that combine depth and fluidity with a seemingly effortless grace.

-It is believed that Mozart composed this piece to demonstrate his virtuosity as a pianist in local salons and at court.
-In 1777 Mozart gave public performances of K. 238 in Augsburg and Mannheim, and his sister Maria Anna (Nannerl), also a gifted pianist, performed his piano concertos in Salzburg.
+Mozart wrote six string quintets in all, one when he was only seventeen.
+The String Quintet in C Major (scored for two violins, two violas, and cello) was dated Vienna, 19 April 1787 in Mozart's thematic catalogue.
+In 1788, he was compelled to sell this and the K. 516 string quintet to music publisher Artaria and Co., and K. 515 was first published early in the following year.
+With an exquisite first movement that is among the lengthiest in all of Mozart's catalogue, this is his most extensive chamber work for strings.
 This Breitkopf and Härtel score is intended to compare with the autograph manuscript in this collection.
 Although the legendary music publishers were not the first to publish Mozart's music, they succeeded between 1876 and 1906 to make available the entirety of the Mozart canon.
 Breitkopf and Härtel, the oldest music publishing house, began as book publishers in 1719 under the guidance of its founder Bernhard Christoph Breitkopf.
 In 1736 it published Schemellis Gesangbuch, which included Bach chorales.
 In the 1750s Johann Breitkopf, designer of the Breitkopf Fraktur typeface, improved methods of printing music with movable type.
 From 1762-87 Breitkopf published several thematic catalogs ("Thematische Verzeichnisse") that documented the company's music works and included information about Haydn and the early classical period as well as including music incipits.

 In 1795 Gottfried Christoph Härtel took over the company and in 1807 began to manufacture pianos - an endeavor that lasted until 1870 - introducing high-quality instruments favored by composers Franz Liszt and Clara Schumann.
 In 1809 Breitkopf and Härtel released Beethoven's first editions from Op.
 67 (Symphony No. 5) to Op.
-89

-(Mass in C).
-Beginning in 1830 the company began lifelong collaborations with music works, such as the Köchel catalogue (1862) containing all of Mozart's work in chronological order and the introduction of "Volksausgabe Breitkopf & Härtel," the first editorial series to contain all of the important concert works of the past.
+89 (Mass in C).
+Beginning in 1830 the company began lifelong collaborations with Mendelssohn, Schumann, Liszt, Wagner, and Brahms.

+The last decades of the nineteenth century saw the publication of an enormous number of music works, such as the Köchel catalogue (1862) containing all of Mozart's work in chronological order and the introduction of "Volksausgabe Breitkopf & Härtel," the first editorial series to contain all of the important concert works of the past.
 Throughout the twentieth century Breitkopf and Härtel continued as music publishers, despite the difficulties of both world wars.
 Today they continue their publishing operations with offerings online.